boggydigital/coost/README.md

-# pesco
+# coost

-pesco is a persistently stored cookies module that can support apps and services authentication needs. pesco requires minimal configuration for consumers and support (manual) import from the browser cookies.
+coost is a persistently stored cookies module that can support apps and services authentication needs. coost requires minimal configuration for consumers and support (manual) import from the browser cookies.

-## Using pesco
+## Using coost

-Adding pesco module to your Go app: `go get github.com/boggydigital/pesco`
+Adding coost module to your Go app: `go get github.com/boggydigital/coost`

-After that, here is how pesco is commonly used:
+After that, here is how coost is commonly used:

 1) Create new (persistent) cookie jar;
 2) Get *http.Client from that (persistent) cookie jar;